What are alternative approaches to converting links in HTML code using PHP functions to avoid the need for reversing the conversion process?

 Related Questions

-- What are some best practices for handling security vulnerabilities in PHP scripts?
+- What are some best practices for handling images with fixed sizes in PHP to ensure a visually appealing display?